MapsPeople/docs/src/content/map/map-styling/display-rules.md

 1. Icon - Use the Icon Manager to control which Icon is shown on the map.
     * The Icon Manager is a tool to select the displayed Icon from either a pre-loaded selection of Icons, or for you to upload your own.
     * In-app, you can provide a URL to a desired Icon.
-        * In-app, you can also define `iconScale`, given in a ratio compared to original size and `iconSize`, defined in pixels.
+        * In-app, you can also define `iconSize`, by giving the desired pizel size.
+However, if using the Integration API, use `imageSize` instead of of `iconSize`.

 An example of in-app Display Rules using only "Icon" Display Rules could look like this: